 5. Sign up with local listing directories such as Google, Local, Superpages, and others.

 This is especially important if your business depends on local or regional traffic.

 There are several local sites you will want to add your business to:

-Google Places for Business – Formerly know as Google Places, Google recently updated this site and added more features included a one-click upgrade to create a Google+ business page.
+Google Places for Business – Formerly know as Google Places, Google recently updated this site and added more features.

 This is critical because it adds additional information about your business to Google.com search, Google Maps, and other Google properties.
 If you do nothing else, do this.

 Other local directories you’ll want to add your site to include: